MeijiaH/theme-academic-cv/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Health technology assessment
+  - Health Economics
-  - Cost-effectiveness modelling
+  - Healthcare Service Research
   - Epidemiology

 # Education to show in About widget